Mustache (film)

-Mustache is a 2023 Pakistani-American comedy drama film written and directed by Imran J. Khan and starring Atharva Verma and Alicia Silverstone.
+Mustache is a 2023 American comedy drama film written and directed by Imran J. Khan and starring Atharva Verma and Alicia Silverstone.

 Premise

 In the mid-1990s in Silicon Valley, Ilyas is a 14-year-old Pakistani-American who is forced to leave his private Islamic school to attend a public school.
 Adding to his struggles is a mustache that he has been growing since he was ten, to his chagrin.